James Shields (baseball): Chicago White Sox

 On June 4, 2016, Shields was traded to the Chicago White Sox in exchange for Erik Johnson and Fernando Tatís Jr. Shields made his first start with the White Sox against the Washington Nationals on June 8.
 He allowed 7 earned runs in 2 1/3 innings pitched before being taken out of the game.
 The White Sox lost the game by 11–4.
 Shields went 4-12 with a 6.77 ERA in the 114.1 innings pitched for the White Sox.
 For the 2016 season, between the two teams he led the majors in giving up the most home runs (40), in giving up the most home runs per nine innings (1.98), and had the highest WHIP among major league pitchers (1.48).
 He had the lowest zone percentage of all major league pitchers, with only 37.7% of his pitches being in the strike zone.

 On April 6, 2017, Shields won his first game of the season, pitching 5 1/3 innings, allowing only two hits and one run (solo homer in the second inning), throwing five strikeouts and five walks.
 On June 24, he gave up the first major league home runs to 3 Oakland Athletics rookies; Matt Olson (who later hit his 2nd home run off of reliever Jake Petricka), Jaycob Brugman, and Franklin Barreto; this was the first time 3 rookies have hit their first major league home run in the same game.

-The White Sox declined the 2019 option on Shields' contract on October 29, 2018, making him a free agent.
+The White Sox declined the 2019 option on Shields's contract on October 29, 2018, making him a free agent.